erocrawler/GmAnimato/DATABASE_MIGRATION.md

 ## Database Schema

-The SQL Server schema (in `prisma/schema.prisma`) mirrors the original JSON structure with additional user management:
+The PostgreSQL schema (in `prisma/schema.prisma`) mirrors the original JSON structure with additional user management:

 **Note**: This project uses Prisma 7, where the connection URL is passed to the PrismaClient constructor rather than in the schema file.